DarkMaps/DarkMapsServer/README.md

-**DISCLAIMER - This project has no relation to the Signal Foundation or Signal app.
+**DISCLAIMER - This project has no relation to Whisper Systems, the Signal Foundation or Signal app.
 It is intended for testing purposes only, and has not been tested at any point for security**